In-person visitations will resume on March 1, 2022

 Information related to in-person visitation may vary by institution.
 For information related to visit procedures, how to schedule a visit, or for site-specific visiting days/hours, please visit the DOC Adult Facilities page on our public website or by clicking here and selecting an institution.
 Individuals without internet access can call the institution's main line.
-Institutions' contact information can be found by visiting the DOC Adult Facilities page and selecting an institution.
+Institutions' contact information can be found by visiting the DOC Adult Facilities page.

 Resuming In-Person Visitation

-The Wisconsin Department of Corrections (DOC) made the decision to resume in-person visitation at DOC facilities after careful consideration and review of the updated CDC guidelines, and in consultation with the Wisconsin Department of Health Services (WI DHS).
-Wisconsin is seeing a real and sustained downward trend in COVID-19 cases across the state that has been mirrored inside DOC facilities.
-In addition, COVID-19 vaccination rates continue to increase among persons in DOC care and the state's general population.
-Given these facts, DOC has decided, in conjunction with the WI DHS, that it is safe to resume normal operations with the proper precautions.
+The Wisconsin Department of Corrections (DOC) has made the decision to resume in-person visitation at DOC facilities due to a notable decrease in COVID-19 activity across the state and in DOC correctional institutions and centers.
+In addition, COVID-19 vaccination and booster rates among persons in DOC care remain high.
+Given these facts, DOC has decided it is safe to resume visiting operations with proper precautions.

 Scheduling a Visit

 People can begin to schedule in-person visits at 9:00 a.m. on Wednesday, June 16.
 Visitors are asked to schedule their in-person visits at least two business days (excludes Saturdays, Sundays and holidays) in advance.
 They are encouraged to schedule by emailing the same address they have been using to set up Zoom visits, which can be found by going to the individual institution's page on the DOC website.
 Those without internet access can call the institution's main line.
 Whether calling or emailing, visitors are asked to specify whether they are requesting a zoom or in-person visit.